-- A passive fund is an investment vehicle that tracks the stock market to find good investment options
+- Definition: A passive fund is an investment vehicle that tracks the stock market and replicates its performance.

-- Passive funds depend on the performance of the index they’re linked to, and fluctuate according to that index
+- Performance: Passive funds track the performance of the index they’re linked to, such as the MSCI World or FTSE 100.
+Passive funds fluctuate according to that index

-Passive funds*, also known as tracker or index funds, are an investment vehicle that tracks the stock market to determine where to invest to maximise returns.
-The main objective of passive funds is to deliver returns that are in line with the current stock market.
-The goal isn’t necessarily to beat it, but simply to replicate the movement of the market the fund is tracking.
+The main objective of passive funds, which are also known as tracker or index funds, is to deliver returns that are in line with the current stock market.
+The goal isn’t to beat it, but simply to replicate the movement of the market the fund is tracking.

 How does passive investing work?

-A commonly tracked market in the UK is the FTSE 100**, which is an index of the UK’s 100 largest companies based on their share value.
-A passive fund will purchase shares in all of the 100 companies that are proportionate to their market value.
-After determining the value of the fund, it will move according to changes in the value of the FTSE 100 index.
+A commonly tracked market in the UK is the FTSE 100, which is an index of the UK’s 100 largest companies based on their market capitalization.
+A passive fund will purchase shares in all of the 100 companies that are proportionate to their value in the FTSE 100 index.
+Thus, the fund can replicate the performance of the index.
+It will also change in its composition, if there are changes in the composition of the FTSE 100 index.

-For example, if you invest in a passive fund that tracks the FTSE 100 index, you’ll pay a 1% management fee, and you know that the fund will mimic the performance of the FTSE 100.
+For example, let’s say you invest in a passive fund that tracks the FTSE 100 index.
+You can do so by buying an ETF, which is short for exchange-traded fund.
+You’ll typically pay an annual total management expense ratio (the amount varies, but is likely to range between 0.1% and 0.85%) and you know that the fund will mimic the performance of the FTSE 100.
 You check back and discover that the FTSE 100 rose by 5%, meaning your investment will do the same thing.
 By contrast, if the performance of the FTSE 100 fell by 5%, then your investment will also fall by 5%.
 The fund will always have the same variations as the index being tracked.

 What are the risks of passive investment funds?

-The main difference between active and passive funds is the flexibility to move in and out of a specific index.
 Passive funds are limited to a specific index, while active funds don’t necessarily follow an index.
 With an active fund, you can use various investment techniques, such as short sales and put options.
 These techniques are specifically designed to allow fund managers to move in and out of a stock whenever they see the risk increasing (or decreasing).
-Investing in a passive fund means that you’ll have to remain in line with the index, regardless of whether it fails.
+Investing in a passive fund means that you’ll have to remain in line with the index, regardless of whether it appreciates or depreciates.

 Active funds tend to have higher fees because all their actions (such as buying and selling) trigger transaction costs.
 You’re also covering the cost of a fund manager, as well as the analyst teams researching market equity.
 All these fees can accumulate and might end up being greater than the returns you gain.
 In passive funds, because you’re simply following the index and nobody picks which stock you should purchase, you don’t incur as many fees.

 Some passive funds have an annual management charge which can be as low as 0.1%.
-This fee is lower than active funds because passive funds don’t need an active fund manager to make investments.
+This fee is lower than active funds, which typically charge around 0.75%, because passive funds don’t need an active fund manager to make investments.

 Is a passive fund right for me?